 Ben Dawson – Pianist & Composer

-Born in London in 1982, Ben Dawson has earned a reputation in the UK & internationally as a pianist & composer of wide-ranging tastes & talents, feeling at home in the widest range of musical styles and genres: both on the concert stage as a soloist, chamber musician and orchestral player; and as a session musician, working & recording for film, TV, radio & library music.
+Born in London in 1982, Ben Dawson has earned a reputation in the UK & internationally as a pianist & composer of wide-ranging tastes & talents, at home in the widest range of musical styles and genres: both on the concert stage as a soloist, chamber musician & orchestral player; and as a session musician, recording for film, TV, video game, radio & library music.

 As a soloist, Ben has been privileged to work with some of the world’s most renowned orchestras.
 Concerto performances have included appearances and broadcasts with the City of Birmingham Symphony Orchestra, Sydney Symphony, BBC Scottish Symphony, Lahti Symphony and Ulster orchestras; and the RTÉ Concert Orchestra.
 Ben has also recorded as a soloist with the Royal Philharmonic & BBC Concert Orchestras.
-Ben’s enthusiasm for exploring the path less trodden has resulted in concertos by Bernard Herrmann, Duke Ellington, Miklos Rozsa & William Grant Still, amongst others, becoming part of his repertoire alongside the more conventional pieces.
+Ben’s enthusiasm for exploring music’s rarities has resulted in concertos by Bernard Herrmann, Duke Ellington, Miklos Rozsa & William Grant Still, amongst others, becoming part of his repertoire alongside the more conventional pieces.

-In recent years Ben has performed with an excitingly diverse range of chamber music ensembles, and partnered many renowned performers.
+In recent years Ben has performed with an exciting & diverse range of chamber music ensembles, and partnered many renowned performers.
 He has appeared at the Sydney Festival with Meow Meow and the Sydney Symphony Orchestra; toured internationally with the Australian Chamber Orchestra and artists Barry Humphries and Meow Meow; appeared as a guest player with the multi-piano ensemble Piano Circus; played with the Britten Sinfonia at Steve Reich’s 80th birthday concerts, recorded & broadcast with violinists Anne Akiko Meyers and Richard Tognetti, and performed in concert with the Tippett Quartet.
 Ben is also a regular visitor & performer on BBC Radio 3’s In Tune programme, and contributed to their series Piano A to Z.

 Orchestral playing also forms a large part of Ben’s musical life.
 Having performed or recorded with most major orchestras in the UK, he is fortunate to enjoy a very close relationship with the City of Birmingham Symphony Orchestra.